 - Keep track of POS terminals: Businesses that use POS systems or mobile payment devices must maintain an updated list of all devices, periodically inspect these devices, and provide staff awareness training for individuals who interact with card-present devices daily.

-Requirement 10: Log and Monitor All Access
+Requirement 10: Log and monitor all access

 - Regularly review system logs and alerting: Systems that keep track of logs monitor network activity, examine system events, warn of questionable activity, and record user actions that take place in your environment.
 The collection and transmission of logs to a centralized location, an on-site logging server, or an internet service is required.
 To look for mistakes, irregularities, or suspicious activity that deviates from the usual, businesses should analyze their records daily.
 A more effective security program and quicker response to security occurrences are both benefits of diligent log monitoring.
 In addition to demonstrating your commitment to adhere to PCI DSS rules, log analysis, and regular monitoring will also aid in thwarting inbound and outbound threats.

-Requirement 11: Test Security of Systems and Networks Regularly
+Requirement 11: Test security of systems and networks regularly

 - Recognize your environment and regularly search for vulnerabilities and conduct penetration tests: Attackers may get access to an environment through flaws in browsers, email clients, POS software, operating systems, and server interfaces.
 Many of the recently discovered flaws and vulnerabilities can be fixed before attackers can take advantage of them by installing security updates and patches for systems in a cardholder or sensitive data environments.
 To find vulnerabilities and repair them, a vulnerability scanning method is helpful.
 Code testing and independent penetration testing can reveal many of the flaws frequently found in application code in the case of customized internal applications.
 Penetration testing and vulnerability scans complement each other to promote the highest level of network security.
 These scans and tests are the best lines of defense in identifying weaknesses so businesses can correct them before deployment.